mrstefangrimm/Collares/README.md

 One reason why it's not so good to return `ShoppinglistItem` is that the client does not have additional information: Is it possible to add items, remove an item, change an item?

-By using Collares' reponse types, this information is transported to the client together with the `ShoppinglistItem` which is now the payload of the message:
+By using the Collares reponse types, this information is transported to the client along with the `ShoppinglistItem` which is now the payload of the message:

 ```CSharp
 using Collares;